ibm-cloud-docs/appid/faq.md

-## Why do I need to whitelist my redirect URL?
+## Why do I need to whitelist my redirect URI?
 {: #faq-redirect}
 {: faq}

-A redirect URL is the callback endpoint of your app.
-To prevent phishing attacks, {{site.data.keyword.appid_short_notm}} validates the URL against the whitelist of redirect URLs.
+A redirect URI is the callback endpoint of your app.
+To prevent phishing attacks, {{site.data.keyword.appid_short_notm}} validates the URI against the whitelist of redirect URIs.
 When phishing occurs, the possibility that an attacker can gain access to your user's tokens exists.

-To add your URL to the whitelist:

-1. Navigate to **Identity Providers > Manage**.
-2. In the **Add web redirect URL** field, type the URL and click **+**.
+For more information about redirect URIs, see [Adding redirect URIs](/docs/services/appid?topic=appid-managing-idp#add-redirect-uri).

 Do not include any query parameters in your URL.
 They are ignored in the validation process.
 Example URL: `http://host:[port]/path`
 {: tip}